 We hope some time in the future Linux will get better support for gaming, but for now, Windows is the best option.

-A monitor is the most important peripheral for your build.
+A monitor is the most important peripheral.
 It’s basically on the level of a CPU and GPU in the world of peripherals.

 Because, just like a sub-par CPU, it can bottleneck your graphics card.
 This is why it’s always important to choose a monitor that complements the GPU you’re using.

-The Asus ROG Strix PG27UQ is a 27” IPs 4K UHD monitor with quantum dot technology AND Nvidia G-Sync HDR for vivid colors and a lifelike image.
-It has a 144Hz refresh rate and a 4ms response time.
+The LG 27GN950-B is a 27” nano IPS, 4K UHD monitor with Nvidia G-Sync and AMD FreeSync Premium Pro compatibility.
+It has a 144Hz refresh rate and a 1ms response time.

-The monitor is quite customizable with the ability to tilt, swivel, pivot, and adjust the height.
+The monitor is quite customizable with the ability to tilt, pivot, and adjust the height.
+Swivel is unfortunately not possible, but for most people, this shouldn’t be a problem.

-But wee promised to give some more recommendations, especially since the RTX 3090 can run 8K, so there they are.
+But we promised to give some more recommendations, especially since the RTX 3090 can run 8K, so there they are.

-The other is the Samsung CRG90 curved super ultra wide monitor.
-This is not an 8K monitor.
-It’s a 49” QLED gaming monitor with a 120Hz refresh rate, HDR and Free Sync 2.
+The other is the Samsung CRG90 curved super ultra-wide monitor.
+This is not an 8K display.
+It’s a 49″ QLED gaming monitor with a 120Hz refresh rate, HDR, and Free Sync 2.
 And for console fans out there, it’s also compatible with both Xbox and PS4.

-And finally, we have to mention the newest addition to the market, the ASUS ROG Swift PG259QN, an IPS monitor with a 1ms response time and a 360Hz refresh rate.
-This is the first in the new lineup of 360Hz monitors powered by Nvidia 3000 G-Sync and created specifically for esports and competitive gaming, so if this is something you’re interested in, definitely check it out.
+And finally, we have to mention the newest addition to the market, the ASUS ROG Swift PG259QN, an IPS monitor with a 1ms response time, and a 360Hz refresh rate.
+This is the first in the new lineup of 360Hz monitors powered by Nvidia 3000 G-Sync and created specifically for esports and competitive gaming.
+If this is something you’re interested in, definitely check it out.

 We present to you the Razer Viper Ultimate – the best gaming mouse on the market (at least in our opinion).